coltonromannose/Cluster_Analysis/README.md

 The first step to creating those strategies is to segment the company’s 1,470 employees into clusters based on key characteristics and performance indicators.

  Variables: The variables I used for this analysis are:

- Age: Age of employee in years
+ -Age: Age of employee in years

- MonthlyIncome: How much the employee earns per month
+ -MonthlyIncome: How much the employee earns per month

- PercentSalaryHike: The percentage increase in salary over two years
+ -PercentSalaryHike: The percentage increase in salary over two years

- YearsAtCompany: The total number of years the employee has been with the company
+ -YearsAtCompany: The total number of years the employee has been with the company

- # Part one: Segment customers using the four variables Age, MonthlyIncome, PercentSalaryHike, YearAtCompany.